pastr/devspark/README.md

 Simply ziping the `dist` folder didn't work.
 I had to use [web-ext](https://github.com/mozilla/web-ext).

-In the `dist` folder I ran `web-ext build` and it created a zip file that I uploaded to AMO (https://addons.mozilla.org)
+In the `dist` folder, run `web-ext build` and it will create a zip file that can be uploaded to AMO (https://addons.mozilla.org)